curbengh/hexo-nofollow/README.md

 [![Known Vulnerabilities](https://snyk.io/test/npm/hexo-nofollow/badge.svg)](https://snyk.io/test/npm/hexo-nofollow)
 [![Greenkeeper badge](https://badges.greenkeeper.io/weyusi/hexo-nofollow.svg)](https://greenkeeper.io/)

-> This project is based on [hexo-autonofollow](https://github.com/liuzc/hexo-autonofollow)
+> :warning: Current version has unescaped character issue ([#3](https://github.com/weyusi/hexo-nofollow/issues/3), [#4](https://github.com/weyusi/hexo-nofollow/issues/4)) caused by a [bug in cheerio](https://github.com/cheeriojs/cheerio/issues/1198).
+Read [below section](#unescaped-character-issue) for a temporary fix.

 Adds nofollow attribute to all external links in your hexo blog posts automatically.

-The original package has not been [updated](https://www.npmjs.com/package/hexo-autonofollow) for a while.
-Its outdated [dependency](https://www.npmjs.com/package/cheerio) has a minor [vulnerability](https://snyk.io/test/npm/hexo-autonofollow).
+This is an updated version of [hexo-autonofollow](https://www.npmjs.com/package/hexo-autonofollow).
 All the options are the same, so you can use this as a drop-in replacement.

 ## Features
 * Add `rel="external nofollow noopener noreferrer"` to all external links for security, privacy and SEO.
 [Read more](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types).